Sl3dge78/gb_emu/README.md

 Run fairly smoothly on my machine.
 No optimization done at all.

 # Use
-- Press F5 to toggle debug mode
+- Add your rom next to the exe and name it rom.gb

-- Add your rom next to the exe and name it rom.gb Input :
+### Input
 - A : A
 - B : S
 - Start : X